applicaster/x-ray/readme.md

 Project can be connected in a number of ways:
 1. Using maven artifacts:

-Maven artifacts is enough for building native Android applications.
+Maven artifacts is a recommended way for native Android applications.

 Add the following repository to your project top level gradle

 `maven { url 'https://dl.bintray.com/applicaster-ltd/maven_plugins' }`